SERVICE ANIMALS ON CAMPUS

 - The animal poses a direct threat to the health and safety of others.

 - The animal’s presence creates a fundamental alteration of the college’s programs, as defined by the ADA.

 - Any other qualifying reason under the ADA.

 The College may prohibit the use of service animals in certain locations due to health and safety restrictions or places where the animal might be in danger.
 Restricted areas may include but are not limited to food preparation areas, research laboratories, boiler rooms, and other areas prohibited by law.

 - Assists owners and the College community when questions or concerns arise relating to Service animals on campus, seeking legal advice when necessary.

 - Is responsible for developing the procedures for the College and facilitating the use of Service animals by individuals on campus.

-Students who intend to bring a service animal to campus should contact the Office of Accessibility as soon as possible.
-The Office of Accessibility is located in Spellman Hall, Room 109.
+Students who intend to bring a service animal to campus should contact Disability Services as soon as possible.
+Disability Services is located in Spellman Hall, Room 109.